ecmel/refable/README.md

 }
 ```

-The dispatched event can be catched with an action in a parent element and handled in a different controller.
+The dispatched event can be catched with an action in a parent element and handled in a different controller like an action.
+Optional payload is event parameter's detail property.